alexandzors/PlexWatchDog/README.md

 ![PowerShell Version](/img/readme-psversion.jpg)

 This repo also contains the required function files found in `/Utils` so no third party functions are required to be installed.

+You will need to update your systems Execution Policies to run this script.
+Plenty of docs on how to do that.

 # How to Use
 1. Download the Repo as a ZIP